Department Website

 Upon completion of program requirements, students are expected to have acquired:

-- Proficiency at the intermediate level or above in Spanish, or beginning proficiency or above in Portuguese, Quechua, Haitian Creole, Nahuatl, or Mixtec;
+- Proficiency at the advanced level or above in Spanish, or advanced beginning proficiency or above in Portuguese, Quechua, Haitian Creole, Nahuatl, or Mixtec;

 - An understanding of key historical, cultural, political, and social dynamics of Latin America and the Caribbean and their context in the Global South;